middyjs/middy/UPGRADE.md

 ## Node.js 10 and 12 now supported / Node.js 6 and 8 now dropped

-Version 1.0 of Middy does not support Node.js versions 6.x and 8.x.
-These versions are now out of support, so you are highly encourage to move to Node.js 12 or 10, which are the new supported versions in Middy 1.0.
+Version 1.0 of Middy no longer supports Node.js versions 6.x and 8.x as these versions have been dropped by the AWS Lambda runtime itself and not supported anymore by the Node.js community.
+You are highly encouraged to move to Node.js 12 or 10, which are the new supported versions in Middy 1.0.